As Ukrainians flee, 'we even feel a bit guilty we are OK'

 “It’s a sense of security, of relief, but at the same time, we have mixed feelings, and we even feel a bit guilty that we are OK when we know that our relatives are in a bunker right now,” said one evacuee, Alba Becerra.
 “My son’s father is in a cellar, my daughter-in-law’s parents are also in a bunker, all in Ukraine.”

-Some who left Ukraine are opting to return home.
+Some who left are choosing to return.
 At the Medyka border post with Poland, 65-year-old Katarzyna Gordyczuk boarded a bus preparing to cross back again.
-She had come with her grandchildren but was returning to be with the rest of her family.
+She had come with her grandchildren but was going back to join the rest of her family.

 “I left my farm, my husband, my children who are still in Ukraine,” she said.
 “I am worried.
 I am worried.”